AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 ```

 ## 1.7.
 Like/dislike someone
-This function is valid for the IDs returned by `/recs` to like or dislike them.
+This endpoint `/attempt` is valid for the IDs returned by `/recs` to like or dislike them.
 Requests are sent via HTTP POST and take 3 parameters.

 | Parameter | Description |
 | --------- | ----------- |